Parent and Carer FAQs

 Yes.
-Behind the fun of Scouting, there is an educational programme that was completely redesigned in 2007 following years of work with educationalists and youth workers.
+Behind the fun of Scouting, there is an educational programme.
 While each Group will undertake different activities, the main programme areas are aligned with our four cornerstones: outdoors, community, personal development and new experiences.
 All Leaders are trained to deliver this programme.

 How much does it cost to send my child to Scouts?